 Roger joined Foster + Partners in 2011 to set up the Structural Engineering team based on technical excellence with an emphasis on the design of complex or tall structures.
 He gained his degree in structural engineering from Cambridge University and began his professional career in Paris.
 He then became a director at Arup London, where he ran a multidisciplinary engineering group.
-Roger is an Honorary Senior Lecturer at Imperial College and has won several engineering prizes, including the IABSE Milne Medal 2017 and the Royal Academy of Engineering 2010 Silver Medal.
+Roger is an Honorary Senior Lecturer at Imperial College and has won the IABSE Milne Medal 2017 and the Royal Academy of Engineering 2010 Silver Medal.

 Roger Ridsdill Smith leads Foster + Partners’ structural engineering team.
 He gained his degree in structural engineering from Cambridge University and began his professional career in Paris.
 In 1994 he joined Ove Arup and Partners, becoming a director of the firm in 2003 and subsequently running a multidisciplinary engineering group in Arup’s London office.
 His experience includes the design and construction of structures around the world, as well as leadership of multidisciplinary design teams on major projects.
-In 2011, he joined Foster + Partners to establish a structural engineering group, bringing integrated engineering design to all the practice’s projects.
+In 2011, he joined Foster + Partners to establish a structural engineering group, bringing integrated engineering design to the practice’s projects.